FlowFuse/website/src/blog/2024/09/node-red-version-control-with-snapshots.md

 ![Image showing the prompt to download a snapshot in FlowFuse, featuring a highlighted key and the download button.](./images/download-snapshot-prompt.png){data-zoomable}
 *Image showing the prompt to download a snapshot in FlowFuse, featuring a highlighted key and the download button*

-2. A new prompt will open, displaying a **secret key**.
-This key is used to encrypt the configuration details of the snapshot.
-Copy the key and store it safely, as you will need it for restoring the snapshot.
+2. A **Download Snapshot** dialog will open, displaying a **secret key** if your snapshot flow has config nodes otherwise it not be displayed copy it if it is avialbe.
+This is used to encrypt sensitive info in the snapshot.
+As a convenience, a random secret is auto generated however you should change this to something memorable as it will be needed when you need to upload the snapshot.
-   - You can also generate a new secret key by clicking the **Random Secret** button on the right.
-3. After copying the secret key, click the **Download** button located at the bottom right of the prompt to download the snapshot.
+3. Next, click the **Download** button located at the bottom right of the prompt to download the snapshot.

 #### Uploading Snapshots: